Civlac/SRWLED-Wiki/Squelch-and-Gain.md

 ## Gain
 Line-in signals are typically much lower than that of some of the microphones.
 Rather than use an auto gain function, you can manually adjust the gain from 0 to 255, which translate to a 1.0 gain up to a 5.0 gain for the volume reactive routines.

+## Voltage Fluctuation
+I've found that bright LED's can sometimes affect the microphone levels, and I suspect this is from voltage fluctuation of the power supply, possibly USB power.
+In order to minimize that, I had to reduce the maximum current draw on that setup.

 ## Tables of Approximate Values

 For your microphone/line-in signal, adjust the squelch to reduce background noise and the gain settings in order to maximize the led activity.
 Gain values range from 0 to 255.